-PIA’s main campus is the home of the School of Specialized Technology, offering degree programs in Aviation Technology.
+PIA’s main campus offers AST degree programs in Aviation Technology.
 The branch campuses also offer a diploma or certificate program in Aviation Maintenance Technology.

 We welcome the opportunity to serve the academic needs of both traditional and non-traditional students, and we invite you to contact our staff with any questions you may encounter as you explore our educational offerings.

-PIA is committed to the pursuit of education that is both meaningful to the individual and valuable to society.
-The Institute believes that it serves the dual functions of providing its learners with opportunities while furnishing the community with its most valuable resources, skilled men and women who possess the willingness to learn and the propensity to serve as contributing members of society.
+PIA is committed to the pursuit of higher education that is both meaningful to the individual and valuable to society.
+The Institute believes that it serves the dual functions of providing its learners with opportunities, while furnishing the community with its most valuable resources, skilled men and women who possess the willingness to learn and the propensity to mature as contributing members of society.

 To accomplish its objectives, PIA believes that school programs must: